• Home

 We could have made that into a she-sells-seashells tongue-twister, but we’ve been drinking Old-Fashioneds since breakfast.
 Just get some decent stuff.

-Sugar: Use either a simple sugar cube and plop it in the glass, let it dissolve.
-Or for a more modern drink, you can use simple syrup.
+Sugar: Use either a simple sugar cube and plop it in the glass or let it dissolve.
+Or, for a more modern drink, you can use simple syrup.

 Orange Garnish: Just the peel, not the pith.
 Peel the very outer layer of an orange, about an inch or two, and it’ll curl right up and look cool in the glass.
 It’s for taste and aroma, too.

 However, we’d suggest just some square ice cubes.
-The stuff’s going to melt very quickly, and they didn’t have fancy ice back in those olden days.
+The stuff will melt very quickly, and they didn’t have fancy ice back in those olden days.
 Just be warned that using crushed ice will be pretty pointless.

 Highball Glass: The glass you use isn’t necessarily important unless you want to keep it truly “Old-Fashioned.”
 Use a lowball or highball glass for this cocktail.

-Now that you know how to make an Old-Fashioned, we can move on to some FAQ.
-Yes, people do have plenty of questions about this famous drink and we’re answering them all!
+Now that you know how to make an Old-Fashioned, we can move on to some FAQs.
+Yes, people do have plenty of questions about this famous drink, and we’re answering them all!

 Frequently Asked Questioned About the Old-Fashioned Cocktail